th3jesta/ha-lcars/README.md

 - Thanks to @z3r0l1nk for light color-matching button trick!
 - Thanks to @smugleafdev for the right-justified text tip!
 - Thanks to @Routhinator (via Discord) for the right-footer fix!
+- Thanks to @bobzer for the button-bar idea!

 ## Links
 **Discord:** https://discord.gg/gGxud6Y6WJ